01 of 13

 11 of 13

-One gets the sense that this boat owner had a last ride in this un-seaworthy craft, drug it ashore, and then decided to make lemonade out of this lemon by planting a flower garden in it.
-In the background you can see the sixth century Scottish castle Eilean Donan.Continue to 12 of 13 below.
+One gets the sense that this boat owner had the last ride in this un-seaworthy craft, drug it ashore, and then decided to make lemonade out of this lemon by planting a flower garden in it.
+In the background, you can see the sixth-century Scottish castle Eilean Donan.Continue to 12 of 13 below.

 12 of 13